jaresoles/jaresoles.github.io/about.md

 <p align="justify">

 See: Up and running for my motivations for creating this website.
 A short intro: I recently graduated with a master's in marine science, under the marine biotechnology track.
 I reside in an archipelagic country (Republic of the Philippines) that is at the heart of global marine biodiversity and I think that sufficiently makes the case for why I would pursue marine science.
 But specifically why biotechnology track is simply because I am interested in understanding physiological complexity at the biomolecular scale.
 I did my master's thesis on the neuropeptides of sea cucumbers - our earliest deuterostomian ancestors, and my attempt at understanding the neural basis of their many biological quirks.
 Mass spectrometry (proteomics and a bit of metabolomics), DNA biosensors, and genomics keep me busy.
-And also, I love neurons and evolutionary theory so much.
+And also, I love microbes, unicellular eukaryotes, neurons and evolutionary theory so much.

 </p>

 <p align="justify">

 I like to sing, write, make comics with ugly illustrations, play instruments and games, and go on really long walks.
-Did I mention I love biomolecules and neurons and living organisms?
+Did I mention I love biomolecules, microbes, neurons and basically all living organisms?

 </p>